 “It does stick although I think we will also have to press it down the first month to ensure it stays down.”

 Some ideas we have heard of include (we do not specifically recommend any these methods, were just listing ideas we have heard from clients):

 - Re-pushing the wall stickers on the edges for a few weeks (we have personally used this method on slightly textured walls and it worked! -but it does depend on your sticker and your wall).

-– Using a little wood glue or double sided tape on the edges (this method will damage your walls).
+- Using a little wood glue or double sided tape on the edges (this method will, however, damage your walls).

 - Sticking the stickers onto a large wooden board or perspex and putting that up on the wall.

-– Willingness to stick your wall sticker on other surfaces in the room (if the practice sticker does not stick to your walls).
+- Maybe consider sticking your wall sticker onto other surfaces in the room (if the practice sticker does not stick to your walls).
 For instance: cupboards; desks; ceilings; windows; doors etc.

 So, the bottom line is that your wall sticker is not guaranteed to stick to a rough wall but we have seen it happen.